inno-devops-labs/S25-core-course-labs/app_go/GO.md

 - Using known values for deterministic testing.
 - Checking both success and failure cases.
 - Ensuring proper error handling and response codes.
-- Keeping tests isolated and independent.
+- Keeping tests isolated and independent.!